 A citronella diffuser inside your caravan, campervan or motorhome should help to keep bugs away and make it a less attractive place to be.

-Electric bug zappers, such as Zero In Plug-In Insect Killer or the Outdoor Revolution Lumi-Solar lantern, are a proactive way to eliminate flying insects that might find their way inside your leisure vehicle.
+Electric insect killers are a practical way to deal with flying bugs indoors.
+Products like the Zero In Plug-In Insect Killer or the Outdoor Revolution Lumi-Solar lantern, are a proactive way to eliminate flying insects that might find their way inside your leisure vehicle.

 They attract bugs with a UV light and zap them upon contact.
 Putting zappers near the door or in the lounge area at night will minimise them hovering near the lights in the bedroom before bed.

+Simple but effective, fly paper can reduce indoor insects quickly.
 Zero In offers effective fly papers that are easy to hang in your caravan, campervan or motorhome.
-These sticky fly papers attract and trap flying insects, helping to reduce their presence indoors.
-They are discreet, simple to use, and can be placed near windows, doors or skylights.
+These sticky fly papers attract and trap flying insects.
+They’re discreet, simple to use, and can be placed near windows, doors or skylights.

-Have a spray of any flies who have snuck inside before bed, followed by a quick vacuum and then apply an insect repellent to your skin such as Smidge, Avon Skin So Soft or Jungle Formula should stop any remaining midges and insects nibbling you when you’re in bed!
+Have a spray of any flies that have snuck inside before bed, followed by a quick vacuum, and then apply an insect repellent to your skin, such as Smidge, Avon Skin So Soft, or Jungle Formula, to stop any remaining midges and insects nibbling you when you’re in bed!

 While moths might not be a huge concern in caravans or motorhomes, for anyone who doesn’t like them and wouldn’t want to attract them, there are moth-repellent hanging rings that can be placed in lockers and wardrobes.
 They emit a natural fragrance that moths find unappealing, so deterring them from settling in your vehicle.

-Also, when cooking outdoors on the barbecue, or if using a fire pit, using herbs such as sage, rosemary, lemon balm, and mint will help to keep mosquitoes and midges away.
+Also, when cooking outdoors, burning herbs like sage, rosemary, lemon balm, and mint will help to keep mosquitoes and midges away.

 Keela has an Insect Shield collection of gear that contains long-lasting repellent treatment to reduce the risk of insect bites.
-Options include their Machu Trousers which are lightweight, quick drying, and perfect for days out trekking, as well as the Insect Shield T-Shirt, that offers protection from bugs and the sun, providing comfort and functionality.
+Options include their Machu Trousers, which are lightweight, quick drying, and perfect for days out trekking, as well as the Insect Shield T-Shirt, which offers protection from bugs and the sun, providing comfort and functionality.

 With our armoury of bug-busting gear and top tips, we hope you can keep insects out of your caravan and motorhome and enjoy your adventures without the hassle of those pesky unwelcome guests!